 queues.production.plugins = dbstore

-These groups will be available for all other connected modules in addition to the
+The configured groups will be available for all other connected modules in this queue in addition to the default groups.

 Add the interface name, currently only dbstore is supported.
 Example for a queue names production